Borderline Personality Disorder

 - Improved ability to deal with stressful situations: In borderline personality disorder, many individuals are not able to decide well or work well, leading to major stressful life.
 The therapist will tailor your coping skills according to your situation to help you deal with stressful life.

-- Reduced self-harm: Many a time, in borderline personality disorder, a person's intensity to function emotionally well decreases.
-As a result, they might do something harmful to themselves, like engaging in doing self-harming behaviors.
-Often people get mistaken, and to escape the emotional distress, they find a way to hurt themselves, but with counseling sessions, you will learn skills to get over such feelings.
+- Reduced self-harm: Many a times, in borderline personality disorder, a person's intensity to function emotionally well decreases.
+As a result, they might do something harmful to themselves, like engaging in fights, addiction etc. Often people get mistaken and to escape the emotional distress, they find a way to hurt themselves, but with therapy sessions, one can learn skills to get over such feelings.

-- Reduced emotion dysregulation: Physical and emotional aggression increases a lot during borderline personality disorder leading to dysregulation.
-But with regular counseling sessions, you will reduce the likelihood of negative behavior.
+- Reduced emotional dysregulation: Physical and emotional aggression increases a lot during borderline personality disorder leading to dysregulation.
+But with regular counseling sessions, one can reduce the likelihood of negative behavior.

-- Listen to music: Soothing music will help you create an emotion opposite to the one you would be feeling currently.
-Try playing music contrary to your thoughts, like if you are feeling sad, play an upbeat tone, and if you feel angry, then go for relaxing music.
+- Listening to music: Playing music contrasting to the current mood can help to create a positive emotion.
+One can try playing music contrary to his thoughts, like if a person’s feeling sad, he may play an upbeat tone, and if the person’s feeling angry, then he may go for relaxing music.

-- Engage yourself in physical activities: Activate your body by engaging yourself in different physical activities like exercising, walking, dancing, or cleaning your room.
-This will also help you to distract your emotions and boost your mood instantly.
-When you stay physically fit, the chances of getting major disorders reduces.
+- Engaging in physical activities: A person can activate his body by engaging in different physical activities like exercising, walking, dancing etc. This also helps to distract one’s emotions and boost a positive mood instantly.

-- Seek the right support: Reach out to people whom you trust a lot, and speak to them about your mental state.
-You can either call a friend or a family member and confront them.
-If you are not able to share all these with anyone, a counselor will be the best choice for you to take help.
+- Seek the right support: One can reach out to people they feel connected and close to.
+A person can either call a friend or a family member and must confront his problems with them.
+If a person is unable to share all these with anyone, he must consider a counsellor as it will be the best decision.

-- Take a warm shower: When your emotions seem challenging to handle, and you start feeling zoned out, take a warm shower to relax your body.
-Just like the way breathing deeply relaxes the body muscles, a warm shower will allow you to get distracted from the negativities.
+- Take a warm shower: Just like the way breathing deeply relaxes the body muscles, a warm shower allows the mind to get distracted from the negative thoughts.